 New grant explores precision drug delivery in NETs

 The American Association of Cancer Researchers (AACR) has awarded a NETRF-funded research grant to a Texas researcher to explore image-guided drug delivery (IGDD).
-Ali Azhdarinia, PhD, University of Texas will explore the idea of using Gallium-68 DOTATOC to treat neuroendocrine tumors (NETs) in the gastrointestinal tract and pancreas.
+Ali Azhdarinia, PhD, University of Texas will explore the idea of using Ga-68 DOTATOC to treat neuroendocrine tumors (NETs) in the gastrointestinal tract and pancreas.

 As the first exploration of this idea, Azhdarinia will start with preclinical experiments in laboratory animals.
 The imaging agent used to “light up” neuroendocrine tumors will be chemically linked with temozolomide, a chemotherapy drug already shown to have clinical efficacy.
 The imaging agent attaches to the somatostatin receptors of neuroendocrine tumor cells, thus targeting the drug specifically to the cancer cells but not to normal cells.